Mitochondrial Myopathies (MM)

 What is the progression of mitochondrial myopathies?

-The age of onset and progression of mitochondrial myopathy varies greatly from type to type.
+The age of onset and progression of a mitochondrial myopathy varies greatly by type.
 See Types of Mitochondrial Myopathies for more information about the course of each disease.

 What is the status of research on mitochondrial myopathies?

-MDA-funded scientists have identified many of the genetic defects that cause mitochondrial diseases, and they have used that knowledge to create animal models of many of them.
+Scientists have identified many genetic defects that cause mitochondrial diseases and have used that knowledge to create animal models.
 Understanding the genetic defects that cause mitochondrial myopathies opens up the possibility of developing treatments for these diseases.
 See Research for more.